ynixt/dravus-sensor-panel/README.md

 ## Not supported yet :weary:

 - Gauge (Coming soon :clock10:)
-- Linux/MacOS (Theoretically, it works, but I haven't had the opportunity to test it yet.)
+- MacOS (Theoretically, it works, but I haven't had the opportunity to test it yet.)

 ## Download
 You can download the latest release [here](https://github.com/ynixt/dravus-sensor-panel/releases).